GitCodeCareer/open-source/README.md

 > A global repository to store information and gather feedback about our current and future open-source projects

 ## CodeCareer As an Organization
-Our Why: Save developers time and stress.
+Our Why: Save coders time & stress by creating a platform to source & match jr developers with 50,000 unfilled software development roles.
 How We Do It: Code.
 Coffee.
 Curiosity.
 Empathy.
 Tenacity.

 How We Conduct Ourselves: